Best Avalanche Beacons

 9. Mammut Barryvox

-- More expensive then other beacons on our list
+More expensive than other beacons on our list

-Range: The Mammut Barryvox provides one of the best distance ranges on the market, coming in at about 60 meters of range.
+The Mammut Barryvox provides one of the best distance ranges on the market, coming in at about 70 meters of range.
 If you feel safer having that distance at your fingertips, then you’ll love having this beacon with you.

-Features: Made with the Barryvox feature, the pulse helps to tell search and rescue teams that you are still alive when you wind up in a pinch.
-Also, it has a simple function feature to make it easier to use, and is very light and easy to carry.
+Made with the Barryvox feature, the pulse helps to tell search and rescue teams that you are still alive when you wind up in a pinch.
+Also, it has a simple function feature to make it easier to use and is very light and easy to carry.

 10. Pieps DSP Pro

-Ease of Use: The Pieps DSP Pro is relatively easy to use, and comes with simple and effective features and buttons.
+The Pieps DSP Pro is relatively easy to use and comes with simple and effective features and buttons.
 Plus, it’s also easy for search and rescue teams to find you whether you’re signaling for just yourself or multiple people.

 Criteria Used for Evaluation

-Some beacons offer other features you’ll want to consider are discussed more detail below.
+Some beacons offer other features you’ll want to consider that are discussed more detail below.

-Built-In Compass.
 One great bonus feature you’ll sometimes find in beacons is a built-in compass which can really aid if you need to switch your beacon into fine search mode.
 The compass helps to tell you where you are at, how far you have gone, and where you need to go to help aid in a search.
-The Mammut Barryvox Pulse, Ortovox S1+, and Arva Link all have this helpful feature.
+The Ortovox S1+ and Arva Link both have this helpful feature.

 Ease of Use